jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentDate(_findByCommentDate *DateTime) ([]*Comment, error)
 ```
-FindByCommentDate searchs against the primary key comment_date and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByCommentDate searchs against the database table field comment_date and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go